justinrolston/wraith-selenium/README.md

 **Please raise any issues with this project as a GitHub issue.**

-## Changelog - updated 2014-02-09
-We have released Wraith as a Ruby Gem!!
-There is a new CLI to better interact with Wraith and it's commands.

 ## License

-Wraith is available to everyone under the terms of the Apache 2.0 open source license.
+The original BBC Wraith gem is available to everyone under the terms of the Apache 2.0 open source license.
+Selenium-Wraith follows this licensing model.
 Take a look at the LICENSE file in the code.

 ## Credits

+Original Wraith Gem

  * [Dave Blooman](http://twitter.com/dblooman)
  * [John Cleveley](http://twitter.com/jcleveley)
  * [Simon Thulbourn](http://twitter.com/sthulbourn)

+ Selenium-Wraith
  * [Andrew Tekle-Cadman, Future Visible Ltd.](http://www.linkedin.com/in/andrewcadman)